 Organizations or groups which have not completed final report requirements from previously-awarded NRA Foundation grants may submit an application.
-Nevertheless, no award will be made until all outstanding requirements have been satisfied.
+However, no awards will be made until all outstanding requirements have been satisfied.

-Grant funding provided by The NRA Foundation must meet all NRA Foundation requirements and be used to further a charitable purpose as defined by the Internal Revenue Code under section 501(c)(3) and accompanying IRS rules, regulations, and guidance.
+Grant funding provided by The NRA Foundation must meet all NRA Foundation requirements and be used to further a charitable purpose as defined by the Internal Revenue Code under section 501(c)(3) and accompanying rules, regulations, and other IRS law and materials.
 Eligibility and funding amount are determined solely by the Foundation.

-Grant requests must conform to, and foster the purposes in, The NRA Foundation’s mission statement.
-This includes:
+Grant requests must conform to, and foster the purposes in, The NRA Foundation’s mission statement, such as:

 Organizations that are not a governmental agency or are not recognized by the IRS as a 501(c)(3) entity:

 - Must provide a public benefit equal to or in excess of the amount requested.

 - If you seek funding to conduct a program such as a Women on Target event or support of a youth league, and these programs are open to the public, the public benefit is clear.